beetbox/beets/docs/index.rst

 be interested in exploring the :doc:`plugins </plugins/index>`.

-If you still need help, your can drop by the ``#beets`` IRC channel on Freenode, drop by `the discussion board`_, send email to `the mailing list`_, or `file a bug`_ in the issue tracker.
+If you still need help, your can drop by the ``#beets`` IRC channel on Libera.Chat, drop by `the discussion board`_, send email to `the mailing list`_, or `file a bug`_ in the issue tracker.
 Please let us know where you think this documentation can be improved.

 .. _beets: https://beets.io/
 .. _the mailing list: https://groups.google.com/group/beets-users